matrix-org/matrix.org/content/twim-guide.md

 ### Markdown

 The bot expects markdown as part of the plaintext event body.
-Please use a client which does include the markdown in the plaintext.
+Please use a client which sends the markdown formatted text in the "plaintext" body.
 While we currently accept other formats as well it will add manual work for the post by a human.

 ### Do not treat it as a Changelog